Zheng Jie: 2010: Australian Open semifinal

-Zheng began her season at the Hobart International, where she made it to the quarterfinals before losing to the eventual tournament champion Alona Bondarenko.
-Zheng was unseeded at the Australian Open, the first Grand Slam of the year.
-After three set wins over Peng Shuai, María José Martínez Sánchez and Marion Bartoli, as well as a straights sets fourth-round win over Alona Bondarenko, Zheng made Australian open history by becoming the first Chinese player to reach an Australian Open semifinal when she took out unseeded Maria Kirilenko in the quarterfinals.
+Zheng began her season at the Hobart International, where she made it to the quarterfinals, before losing to the eventual tournament champion Alona Bondarenko.
+Zheng was unseeded at the Australian Open.
+After three-set wins over Peng Shuai, María José Martínez Sánchez and Marion Bartoli, as well as a straight sets fourth-round win over Alona Bondarenko, Zheng made Australian open history by becoming the first Chinese player to reach an Australian Open semifinal when she took out unseeded Maria Kirilenko in the quarterfinals.
 In the semifinal match, she lost to former world No. 1 and 2004 champion, Justine Henin.
-Zheng next competed at the Dubai Championships as the 16th seed, but was upset in the first round by Alicia Molik in three sets.
-Next competing at the first-ever Malaysian Open, Zheng reached the second round as the third seed, where she was defeated by Chang Kai-chen.
+Zheng next competed at Dubai as the 16th seed, but was upset in the first round by Alicia Molik in three sets.
+Competing at the first-ever Malaysian Open, Zheng reached the second round as the third seed, where she was defeated by Chang Kai-chen.
 However, Zheng won the doubles title at the event with Chan Yung-jan, defeating Anastasia and Arina Rodionova in a championship tie-break.

 Zheng next competed at the Indian Wells Open, where she was seeded 18th.
-She advanced to the quarterfinals before losing to No. 2 seed Caroline Wozniacki.
+She advanced to the quarterfinals, before losing to No. 2 seed Caroline Wozniacki.
 In doubles, Zheng and Chan reached the semifinalst.
-At the Sony Ericsson Open, Zheng lost in her second-round match to Virginie Razzano.
+At the Miami Open, Zheng lost in her second-round match to Virginie Razzano.
 She and doubles partner Chan reached the semifinals.
 Zheng was seeded fifth at the Warsaw Open, where she reached the final losing to the defending champion, Alexandra Dulgheru.
 She also advanced to the semifinals of the doubles event of the tournament.